zdravkov/kendo-docs/getting-started/mobile/faq.md

 ### Q: I defined a layout for each View, but it disappears after the user navigates, why is that?

-A: This can happen when Kendo UI Mobile application is initialized multiple times - usually in the _Layout.cshtml page of ASP.NET MVC project.
-Mobile application should be initialized only once in the index page.
+A: This can happen when Kendo UI Mobile application is initialized multiple times - like for instance when the initialization occurs in the _Layout.cshtml page of an ASP.NET MVC project.
+Mobile application should be initialized only once to be able to function properly.

 ## iOS